pandas-dev/pandas/doc/source/io.rst

   * records : list like [value, ... , value]
   * index : dict like {index -> value}

-- dtype : dtype of the resulting Series
+- dtype : dtype of the resulting object
 - numpy : direct decoding to numpy arrays. default True but falls back to standard decoding if a problem occurs.
+- parse_dates : a list of columns to parse for dates; If True, then try to parse datelike columns, default is True
+- keep_default_dates : boolean, default True.
+If parsing dates, then parse the default datelike columns

 The parser will raise one of ``ValueError/TypeError/AssertionError`` if the JSON is not parsable.